intel/FPGA-Devcloud/main/QuickStartGuides/RTL_AFU_Program_PAC_Quickstart/Arria10/README.md

 mkdir A10_RTL_AFU
 ```

-- We will then copy the example folder into his DEMO folder.
+- We will then copy the example folder into this DEMO folder.
 Type this into the terminal:

   ```bash
   cp -r $OPAE_PLATFORM_ROOT/hw/samples/dma_afu A10_RTL_AFU